charlie-bit/websocket_conn_pool/README.md

 > base on sync.Map

-## How to ensure connection pool automic?
+## How to ensure connection pool atomic?

-> based on sync map,meanwhile use runtime.mutex to ensure automic.
+> based on sync map,meanwhile use runtime.mutex to ensure atomic.
-> reference:

 ## How to implement wait-mechanism?